kevinsewell/serverless-plugin-fastdeploy/README.md

 y first attempt was to just use the latest existing deployment package on S3, unpack that and create a new package with the update files.
-This was a bit "slow", so now I create a base package which is the full previous deployment package without the files described by the `custom.fastDelpoy.include` property.
+This was a bit "slow", so now I create a base package which is the full previous deployment package without the files described by the `custom.fastDeploy.include` property.
 This means that I can simply append the new files, resulting in an even faster deploy.
-The unfortunately side effect being that if you change the `custom.fastDelpoy.include` property, you need to do a full deployment before doing your next FastDeploy.
+The unfortunately side effect being that if you change the `custom.fastDeploy.include` property, you need to do a full deployment before doing your next FastDeploy.

 The creation of the base deployment package also means that the first FastDeploy will be slightly slower than subsequent deployments.